CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Link-Layer-Discovery-Protocol.md

 ### BGP Unreachable Prefix TLV

 The BGP unreachable prefix TLV allows LLDP to send prefix information learned from {{<link url="FRRouting/" text="FRRouting">}} to connected hosts.
 This is required in certain use cases such as EVPN unreachability signaling in disjoined planes.

+{{%notice note%}}
+BGP unreachable prefix TLV is a Beta feature.
+{{%/notice%}}

 The following example enables the BGP unreachable prefix TLV globally:

 ```
 cumulus@leaf01:mgmt:~$ nv set system lldp tlv egress-policy unreachable-prefix state enabled